Howard Warren Buffett

 Prior to joining the White House, Buffett served as a special assistant at the U.S. Department of Agriculture, as a member of the Office of the President-Elect, and as director of National Surrogate Radio for Obama for America.

-Early life and education
+Biography

-Buffett was born in Omaha, Nebraska, to farmer and philanthropist Howard Graham Buffett.
-He is a grandson of famed American investor and philanthropist Warren Edward Buffett and Norman Leffingwell Goss (1915-1994), who was a famous Pasadena restaurateur.
-Howard Warren Buffett is a great-great-grandson of Michael Cochrane Armour (1851 -1928), president of the Iroquois Iron Company.
+While he is associated with the Democratic Party, his father is a Republican.

 Raised in Omaha, he attended Ponca Elementary School before moving to Decatur, Illinois, where he attended Mount Zion High School and was elected president of the local chapter of the National FFA Organization.

 He completed his Bachelor of Arts in Political Science and Communication Studies in 2006 at Northwestern University in Evanston, Illinois, where he also served as the student body vice president.
 He went on to receive a Master of Public Administration in Advanced Management and Finance at the School of International and Public Affairs, Columbia University in 2008.

 Career

 Public service

 In 2009, Buffett was appointed to the United States Department of Agriculture, where he served as a special assistant in the Office of the Secretary.
 There, he managed the national expansion strategy for the Department’s $480 million Cooperative Extension Service program.
 Additionally, he was charged with identifying strategic external partnerships aimed at advancing the core mission areas of research, education, and economics.
 He also served on the five-year Strategic Planning Initiative, and represented the department in the White House Innovation and Information Policy Working Group.

 Upon completion of his service at the Department of Agriculture, Buffett served as a policy advisor in the Executive Office of the President of the United States at the White House, where he was responsible for the Cross-Sector Partnerships portfolio.
 In this role, he directed strategy development for cross-sector partnerships and innovation strategies aimed at enhancing collaboration between the White House, federal departments, agencies, corporations, nonprofits and foundations.

 After leaving the White House, Buffett became the director of agriculture development at the Task Force for Business Stability Operations under the U.S. Department of Defense, where he was tasked with designing and implementing a strategy for agricultural development in Afghanistan and Iraq under the leadership of Paul Brinkley.